 I came across this problem a few years ago and love using it as a Warm Up.
 Hoo boy, does it elicit major misconceptions my middle school kids have about fractions.
-(I can’t figure out where this image came from, but I’d like to give proper attribution, so please let me know if you recognize it!)
+(Edit: These are called number searches.
+You can find more here!)

 My 7th graders really struggled with it at first.
 I told them the dark blue rectangle was one whole and they just couldn’t wrap their head around it.
 Thinking of the lime green as a whole was more accessible so we ran with that.
 I love that it is open-ended and kids can take it to different depths.